Christ’s Present Ministry for the Church

 It is your Lord who is seated by His side.
 With that fearless confidence you make your requests—those requests that are coming in continually from men and women with sick loved ones you take with fearlessness into your Father’s presence.

 There is no sense of unworthiness.
 You become His righteousness.
-Jesus is your Sponsor.
+Jesus is your Advocate.
 You have a legal right to stand in His presence without a sense of guilt or inferiority if you are His.
-(See Hebrews 4:16.)

 This is His throne room.
 You are one of His own family.

-Now you can understand what it means to hold fast your confession.
-The old version gives it “profession” but the new version is better.
-We hold fast our confession.
-Your confession has been of your position in Christ, of your legal rights as a child of God, of what He is to you now as a Father, and of what Jesus is as Savior, High Priest, and Advocate.
-You have dared to confess that you are more than a conqueror.
-You have said boldly now, “In all these things we are more than conquerors through him that loved us” (Romans 8:37).
+Your confession is your position in Christ, of your legal rights as a child of God, of what He is to you now as a Father, and of what Jesus is as Savior, High Priest, and Advocate.

-But I want you to turn with me to Hebrews 7:21–22.
-After he has been discussing the fact of the disannulling of the old covenant and the establishing of the new covenant, he says this about Jesus: “Thou art a priest forever; by so much also hath Jesus become the surety of a better covenant.”
+After disannulling the old covenant and the establishing of the new covenant, YHWH says this about Jesus: “Thou art a priest forever; by so much also hath Jesus become the surety of a better covenant.”

 You see, here is the secret of faith.
 Jesus is the Surety of every word from Matthew 1 to Revelation 22.

 Here is where the heart rests with a quiet sense of security.
 Jesus is the Surety, the Guarantor of every word.
-If any Scripture should go by default, Jesus becomes responsible.
-He said, “Heaven and earth shall pass away, but my words shall not pass away” (Matthew 24:35).
+Jesus said, “Heaven and earth shall pass away, but my words shall not pass away” (Matthew 24:35).
+That is talking about the Old Covenant, but that is another and deeper subject.

 We are in the presence of absolute faithfulness.
 The integrity of the Scripture is based upon the throne, and the throne upon the very heart and life of the Father and the Son.